One Indiabulls Park: Design and structure

 The building has three towers each with 16 floors, including four levels in the basement for car parking, with a total constructed area of 2.4 million sq ft and leasable area of two million sq ft.
 The total office area of two million sq ft is divided between the three towers—Tower A (420,000 sq ft), Tower B (630,000 sq ft), and Tower C (950,000 sq ft).
 The total cost of the building was ₹4,500 million.
 The balance space in the building is used for parking, retail and landscaping infrastructure.

 Tenants

 Tenants of the complex include Royal Bank of Scotland (RBS) (which occupies 420,000 sq ft, leasing out Tower A).
 Hinduja Global Solutions Limited, Kone, Access Healthcare Services, Britannia Industries, Ajuba, BankBazaar, MSC-Technology, Singapore's Bean Balls, Germany's Modisch, and Etisalat (50,000 sq ft) occupies tower B.

-The Back Office of Yes Bank occupies 4 floors of Tower C.
+The Back Office of Yes Bank occupies 4 floors of Tower C. KnackForge, a software development company, is located on the first floor of Tower C.